lalbornoz/midipix_build/etc/README.md

 ### 4.4.
 Package variables

-The following variables are package-specific and receive their value from either top-level defaults defined in ``midipix.env``, build group-specific defaults from the build group the package pertains to and defined in its corresponding file beneath ``groups/``, or package-specific overrides defined either in the latter and/or in its corresponding file beneath ``vars/``, with one of the following prefixes:
+The following variables are package-specific and receive their value from either top-level defaults defined in ``env.d/*.env``, build group-specific defaults from the build group the package pertains to and defined in its corresponding file beneath ``groups/``, or package-specific overrides defined either in the latter and/or in its corresponding file beneath ``vars/``, with one of the following prefixes: